 - "A significant risk was found in women who used cod liver oil supplement.
 [W]e found a strong increased risk for the women using cod liver oil, a supplement rich in omega-3 fatty acids (EPA and DHA)."
-[There was approximately 3xs more incidence of melanoma (the most dangerous type of skin cancer) in the cod liver oil users.] - increase is considered to be real and not due to chance. - "Mean time of follow-up was 12.4 years....
-[Note: Sufficient time for an excellent analysis.] - • participants selected in an unbiased manner, the high participation and response rate, the prospective design with dietary data collected prior to onset of cancer and a complete follow-up with regard to incidence of cancer, deaths, and emigration.
+[There was approximately 3xs more incidence of melanoma (the most dangerous type of skin cancer) in the cod liver oil users.] - "The increase is considered to be real and not due to chance. - "Mean time of follow-up was 12.4 years....
+[Note: Sufficient time for an excellent analysis.] - "The strengths of the study are the high number of participants selected in an unbiased manner, the high participation and response rate, the prospective design with dietary data collected prior to onset of cancer and a complete follow-up with regard to incidence of cancer, deaths, and emigration.
 The complete follow-up is secured by the procedure established by the Cancer Registry, ensuring that all physicians, hospital departments and histopathology laboratories in Norway are obligated to report malignant diseases to the Registry: as many as 98% of the cases were histologically [microscopic tissue analysis] verified."
 [Note: This guarantees superb tracking and confirmation of cancer cases.]